 Universal Screening/Newborn Encounters

 The birth of a child provides professionals with a remarkable opportunity to support parents at a time when they may feel anxious, alone and vulnerable.
 The newborn period may be the beginning of a professional’s relationship with the family as they adjust to the addition of a new baby.
-Establishing an alliance with the parents as they allow you to enter their system of support will begin or enhance the Baby TALK trustworthy system of support.
+Establishing an alliance with the parents as they allow you to enter their family system will begin or enhance the Baby TALK trustworthy relations.
 Developmental theorist Erik Erikson said that during infancy babies are learning about trust and mistrust.

 What can be provided that will make every parent of a newborn feel supported and able to trust that system of care?
 If we use this opportunity well, we can facilitate the development of these new parents.
 We can establish trust which parents will transfer to other helping agencies, medical providers, schools, etc.